Peng-Protocol/Dexhune-SS/SS/Specifications/DexhuneMarkets.md

 - **ejectInactive**

-Returns the staked tokens of addresses that have missed more than (10) listing proposals and clears their staker slot.
+Iterates through a specified number of staked addresses and determines if they are inactive.
+Gives back the staked tokens of addresses that have missed more than (10) listing proposals and clears their staker slot.

 - **setMarkets (ownerOnly)**

 Determines the Dexhune Markets contract address.

-- **queryProposalByAddress**
+- **queryProposal**

-Each proposal stores the full details of the listing/delisting request, including the token address and votes.
-This function returns the full details of a listing/delisting request, including how many votes have been cast in favor.
+Each pending proposal stores the index of the listing/delisting request and votes.
+This function returns the full details of a  proposal by index number.

-- **queryActiveProposalByIndex**
+- **queryLatest**

-Returns the full details of an active proposal by its index number.
+Fetches and the details the current active proposal, if any.

+Required params; Index.

-- **queryPassedProposalByIndex**
+- **queryInactive**

-Returns the full details of a passed proposal by its index number.
+Iterates through a specified number of staked addresses and determines if they are inactive, returns the addresses of inactive members up to the specified number of iterations.
+Ensure this doesn't exceed stack depth limit.

-- **queryRejectedProposalByIndex**
+- **queryStake**

-Returns the full details of a rejected proposal by its index number.
+Returns the full details of an address's stalker slot.

+-- **setMarkets(ownerOnly)**

+Determines the Dexhune Markets contract.

-- **queryInactiveByIndex**
+- **setStakingToken**

-Returns the address of an inactive member by its index number.
+Determines the staking token.

-- **queryStakeByAddress**
+- **_clearProposal**

-Returns the number of staked tokens an address has.
+Iterates over (5) pending proposals to determine if their deadline has elapsed, moves them to "rejected" if elapsed.
+Is triggered by; `propose`, `upvote, `stakeToken` and `pullStake`.
+Is private.

-- **queryStakeByIndex**
+- **_rebase**

-Returns the number of staked tokens an address has.
+Fetches the stake balances of all staker addresses and attempts to create a normal distribution.
+Is triggered by `stakeToken` and `pullStake`.

 ### **Staker Slots**